2. Attachment and Trust Instead Of Goodies

 Later we were back at the place where we had the initial talk.
 Scooby-Doo was between us, completely relaxed, visibly content and very tired from the concentrated work, which was a novelty for him.

-With increasing bonding, a dog begins to orientate himself to the owner outdoors as well, because he feels safe and protected.
+With increasing attachment, a dog begins to orientate himself to the owner outdoors as well, because he feels safe and protected.
 But only if the dog owner – symbolically – gives his dog the protective walls of the home outside as well.
-Trust, respect and reliability continue to increase and so does the bond between dog and owner.
+Trust, respect and reliability continue to increase and so does the attachment/bond between dog and owner.

 A sad story about completely unnecessary animal suffering.
 A dog owner who reprimands the dog at the right moment in the right dosage, just as it would take place in a pack, is loudly criticised by ignorant people.
 At the same time, a majority of the 70% of dogs suffer a lot more every day.
 The owners do not accept their responsibility for this and are never held accountable.